hci-sys/LearningInNature/paper_prototype.md

 ![Prototype Overview](/img/prototype_overview.jpeg)

 Our mobile app will start with an opening screen asking them to log/sign in to their accounts.
-THis will allow us to authenticate our users.
+This will allow us to authenticate our users.
 It will also allow our users to create accounts for features we plan to implement in the future.

 ### Home Screen

-It then takes them to the home page that gives them a list of hikes that are nearby.
-Here there are images for each hike as well as short details and information about the hike.
-This allows users to then go on their tasks such as navigation and identification.
-It also allows them to search for hikes that they find interesting so that they can engage in these tasks.
+After logging in, the user will be brought to the home screen that gives them a list of hikes.
+There are images for each hike as well as short details and information about the hike.
+There is also a search bar for users to find hikes.
+The many ways to find hikes on the home screen allows users to begin the trail navigation task.
+The icons at the bottom of the screen also allow users to switch to identification mode.
+This mode can be accessed and navigation can be returned to at any time.

 ## Task One: Navigation